 [Rule 1 inserted in Gazette 6 Feb 2009 p.
 244.]

-2. Application to be admitted (Act s.
-25)
+2. Application for admission

-(1) An application under the Legal Profession Act 2008 section 25 to be admitted to the legal profession must be made to the Supreme Court (full bench) by motion.
+(1) An application under the Legal Profession Act 2008 section 25 for admission to the legal profession must be made to the Supreme Court (full bench) by motion.

 (2) The application must be filed in the Central Office at least 2 months before the proposed date of admission.